mainwp/mainwp/readme.txt

 * Updated: CSS to get a more responsive layout
 * Updated: Translation files
 * Updated: Text messages and input labels in the Bulk Install and Activate Extensions box
-* Updated: List of purchased Extensions is divided into Extension Groups
+* Updated: The list of purchased Extensions is divided into Extension Groups
 * Updated: Sync in last 24-hour message
 * Updated: URL for displaying WordPress.org plugin information
 * Removed: Spinner Extension "Free" label